-- Resource constrained IoT devices & networks: investigating ubiquitous solutions that transparently support a plethora of technologies (e.g., LoRa, DASH7, BLE, IEEE 802.15.4g), targeting co-creation of hardware prototyping and embedded protocol stack design as well as improved interactions with embedded devices.
+Investigating energy-aware embedded computing and communication platforms that transparently support a plethora of wireless technologies (e.g., LoRa, DASH7, BLE, IEEE 802.15.4g) and rely on energy harvesting to enable sustainable operations and long-term autonomy.
+Our solutions target co-creation of hardware prototyping and embedded protocol stack design as well as improved interactions with embedded devices.